Fraaz-Kagzi/MenT/README.md

 MenT folder is the react project folder will need that whole folder to run the app

     MenT:

       public: - contains media files such as logo used in app

       src: - contains all the scripts and files to run the app

-    Classes: contains the scripts of classes we planned on using -- *"Currently not all classes are being uses"*
+        Classes: - contains the scripts of classes we planned on using  -- *"Currently not all classes are being uses"*

         csv: unused folder - contains previously used json files before using db.json

-    pages:
+        pages: - contains js scripts for each page of the app

+          styles: - contains csss style sheets for the pages

       db.json - database file used with json.server to create remote api server.
 Contains Users.json (username & password) and Profiles.json